sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/README.md

 #### Hoisting

-If you want a definition to be _hoisted_ instead, you can specify what kind of scope it should be hoisted to.
+If you want a definition to be _hoisted_ to the start of a scope instead, you can specify the kind of the nearest enclosing scope it should be hoisted to.

 ```scm
 (function_definition